MartinKl/speechT/README.md

 # speechT
 An opensource speech-to-text software written in tensorflow.
+This repository is a fork from [timediv's speechT](https://github.com/timediv/speechT) as a trial to adapt it to phonetic instead of orthographic input.
+Therefore the following lines of README might be outdated.

 Python 3 is required.